-Atlantic City International Airport is New Jersey's second busiest airport.
-A relatively small facility, the airport is located a short distance northwest of Atlantic City, New Jersey.
+The Atlantic City International Airport is a joint civil-military airport located 16 km (10 miles) northwest of the Atlantic City centre in New Jersey.
 Our guide to the airport includes detailed information on available terminal facilities, transport options and local accommodation.

-From Atlantic City, take the Atlantic City Expressway northwest to exit 9 and follow signs to the airport along Amelia Earhart Boulevard.
-The drive time from Atlantic City is approximately 25 minutes.
+From the Atlantic City centre, take the Atlantic City Expressway W to exit 9 and continue on to Delilah Road.
+Lastly, follow the signs to the airport and take a slight right onto Amelia Earhart Boulevard.
+The drive time hovers around 20 minutes depending on traffic.